rehamdotcom/Mining-Knowledge-from-available-data-of-COVID-19/README.md

 ##### I aimed for gathering data from multiple sources, COVID-19 situation reports are from World Health Organization (WHO), the rest of data are from United Nations (UN) data and others.

 ##### Sciket learn libraries were used for both imputing missing values**, for computing the correlation and for carrying out the forecast using SVR model.
-Whereas StatsModels libraries were used for carrying out the rest of the forecasts.
+Whereas StatsModels libraries were used for carrying out the forecasts using the rest of models.

 #### Hightlights on the experiment on March 21st, 2020 are as following: